A short video of my rolfing work.

 Improve Posture and Alignment :

 You will sit and stand straighter and taller with less effort.
-You will breathe more easily and fully and look and feel lighter.
+You will breathe more easily and fully, look and feel lighter.
 You will have a better awareness and be able to listen to and understand your body again.

 Reduce stress and aid emotional Health :

 A freer, more responsive and comfortable body will support you in every part of your life.
 Many people find Rolfing an aide to their psychological, emotional and spiritual growth and development.
-As deep patterns of tension and holding are released in the body we have new possibilities in how we respond to others and life in general.
+As deep patterns of tension and holding are released in the body, new possibilities are created in how we respond to others and life in general.

-You may have easier movement and wider range of motion in joints as fascial restrictions are released.
-Older people will appreciate the sense of youthfulness that Rolfing produces as it restores earlier freedom of movement and grace.
+You may have easier movement and wider range of motion in joints as fascia restrictions are released.
+Older people will appreciate the sense of youthfulness that Rolfing produces as it restores earlier freedom of movement.

 What other professionals say about rolfing?